Jess-Vannatter/Education_Group_Project-/README.md

 ## Communication Protocol
 We created a small group channel in Slack.
 The expectation is that responses to a post is made by end of day.
 It is expected that group members would check Slack minimally, once per day.
 The protocol can be revisited during each class meeting to determine if it is meeting the group's needs.
 In addition, we created a Google Drive to house relevant Google Sheets, Google Slides, and Segment Rubrics.
 In addition, we have committed to using designated class time efficiently, ensuring roles and tasks are clear.

-# Data Exploration: Technical Work
+# Data Exploration Phase: Technical Work
 ## Splitting Data
 Our initial data set came as one table.
 To meet project criteria, our goal was to split the data in to two tables containing demographic information of the students (Ethnicity, parental educational level, standard/ Free lunch (socio-eco), sex, and test preparation) and test scores (math, writing, and reading scores) respectively titled "demographics" and "exam_scores".
 As a group, we discussed initial superficial updates to the data set including consistently naming columns.
 We also simplified naming of certain demographic descriptions for the sake of clarity.